colejarczyk/doc/api/customer.rst

 Send an activation token as a customer
 --------------------------------------

-To send/resend sms activation code you need to call the ``/api/customer/customer-phone/send-sms-code`` endpoint with the ``POST`` method.
+To send/resend an sms activation code, you need to call the ``/api/customer/customer-phone/send-sms-code`` endpoint with the ``POST`` method.

 Definition
 ^^^^^^^^^^